-Your camera is going to see a boost thanks to the Snapdragon 855 chipset, according to Qualcomm's early tease.
-It'll boast the world's first computer vision image signal processor (CV-ISP), meaning a chip dedicated to processing your photos and videos.
+Cameras get a boost thanks to the Snapdragon 855 chipset and what's being touted as the world's first computer vision image signal processor (CV-ISP).
+This means there's a chip dedicated to processing your photos and videos.

-You're going to see a lot more phones say goodbye to JPEG, as it supports the HEIF (High Efficiency Image File) format for capture and playback for the primary image file format.
+The Snapdragon 855 lets more phones say goodbye to JPEG, as it supports the HEIF (High Efficiency Image File) format for capture and playback for the primary image file format.
 This is the first time a Snapdragon chip has supported HEIF for photos and video.

 Only, Qualcomm said "We're going to enable everything else Apple didn’t."
-This means can store all sorts of data within the file and access the depth map to edit things later.
+This means it can store all sorts of data within the file and access the depth map to edit things later.
 You can store Wide, Super Wide, Telephoto, Portrait modes all on a single file.
 This is helpful as more and more phones are combining several camera sensors.

-Deep learning is going to be a big focus for the Snapdragon 855 chip.
+Deep learning is also a big focus for the Snapdragon 855 chip.
 Qualcomm has worked with Nalbi, an AI software firm focused on vision solutions.
-At the Snapdragon 855 launch event, they demoed a short video showing changing a woman's hair color.
+At the Snapdragon 855 launch event, they demoed a short video showing a woman's hair color changing.

 Qualcomm is still pushing XR, which is the collective term used to to describe virtual reality (VR) and and argument reality (AR).
 It showed a sophisticated visual overlay through a pair of goggles while someone skiing down a mountain.
 It was a futuristic heads-up display (HUD) seen through some goggles, but there's no telling if this will in fact come out for consumer devices using the Snapdragon 855 chipset.